-- To use global manifest and configuration file for starting the keyring component: - Copy the manifest file from restored data directory to the folder where the mysqld binary resides. - Copy the configuration file component_keyring_file.cnf from the restore data directory to the folder where the component binary resides. - To use local manifest and configuration file for starting the keyring component: - Create a new manifest file with following contents in the folder where the mysqld binary resides
+- To use global manifest and configuration file for starting the keyring component: - Copy the manifest file from restored data directory to the folder where the mysqld binary resides. - Copy the configuration file component_keyring_encrypted_file.cnf or component_keyring_file.cnf (depending on how your backup is being restored; see the discussion above) from the restore data directory to the folder where the component binary resides.

-'''
+- To use local manifest and configuration file for starting the keyring component: - Create a new manifest file with following contents in the folder where the mysqld binary resides

 { "read_local_manifest": true }

-'''

-• Create a new configuration file component_keyring_file.cnf with following contents in the folder where the component binary resides :
+• Create a new configuration file component_keyring_encrypted_file.cnf or component_keyring_file.cnf (depending on how your backup is being restored; see the discussion above) with following contents in the folder where the component binary resides :

-'''

 { "read_local_config": true }

-'''